 The purpose of this research paper is to give you the opportunity to explore in a scholarly manner a thesis (proposition) concerning the Epistle to the Romans.
 You should begin by giving a clear explanation of your thesis, a description of the question that your thesis addresses, and an outline of the method you will use to prove it.
-Next, you should provide a representative survey of the history and state of scholarly opinion on the subject.
-Then you should present the arguments and supporting evidence for your thesis.
-This section should constitute the bulk of your paper.
 In an exegetical essay, you should think about things like the meaning of words or imagery, thematic or argumentative development, use of Scripture (by the author), relation to literary context, etc. Some space at least should be devoted to the question of historical background.
 Try to devote around three-quarters of your paper to questions such as these.
 The rest of your paper should be your own reflections on what these issues can or should mean to us in our own contemporary context.
 Ask the "So What?" question.
 Ask yourself, "Why is what I have learned important?
 What (specific) bearing do the results of my study have on my life?
 Is there a theological truth to be affirmed?
 Is there a course of action to be recommended with respect to ethics, discipleship, worship, etc.?"
 You may find that you focus on issues of a more personal nature, but you could also find yourself thinking about the Church (local or universal), or about the society in which we live and work.

-Note: some Biblical study resources can be accessed through the main college website.
-Go to Current Students, and then Biblical Studies tools.
+Note: some Biblical study resources can be accessed through the main college website- Library Resources.